 For each PuppyUp Walk, the Event Manager and their Walk Team select both a Human Cancer Hero and a Canine Cancer Hero, to be honored during the Walk ceremonies.

 These Heroes are chosen because of their exemplary attitude towards their particular type of cancer, showing bravery and hopefulness in their fight against this terrible disease.

-The Canine Hero for the 2018 Shoreline walk is Ruca.
-Her story is shown below (as told by his “person” Angela Vigent):
+The Canine Hero for the 2019 PuppyUp Shoreline Walk is Freddie, and his story is shown below (as told by his “person” Angela Vigent):

 Freddie and Me –

 How do you tell the story of a miracle in three paragraphs?

 Freddie was sent from Heaven to be my dog.
 The mere fact that I was looking for a ‘small puppy that grows into a large dog’ started the odyssey of Freddie’s journey to me.
 Listed, incorrectly, as a flat coated retriever on the Labs4rescue site, I fell in love with his face.
 It wasn’t until a week prior to him being sent up from Tennessee that we found out that Freddie wasn’t a retriever at all, but a ‘terrier of sorts”.
 I was given the option of rescinding my application and applying for another dog…no, I’ll take Freddie.
 The best decision of my life.